CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 ####Run a Flow
 When a flow is run, the entire directory in which the flow resides is scanned recursively (including all subfolders) for files with a valid SLANG extension.
 All of the files found are compiled by the CLI.
 If the `--cp` flag is used, all of the directories listed there will be scanned and compiled recursively as well.

+It is recommended to use forward slashes (`/`) in all the file paths.

 To run a flow located at `c:/.../your_flow.sl`, enter the following at the `slang>` prompt:
 ```bash
 slang>run --f c:/.../your_flow.sl